-Ultimately emotional machines will be much more relatable to people and perhaps to a degree that’s not comfortable, a flip of the uncanny valley if you will, and because its so human like it causes an adverse reaction.
-On the other hand they could be integrated into family or be guardians of the elderly where provide emotional support similarly to pets.
-In another context because most people live in cities, at least in first world countries, human intimacy is problematic.
-Just look at the dating sites where it is widely known that most use chat bots and employees to respond to lonely men.
-An emotional A.I. just might be the god send to alleviate anxiety and depression from loneliness…
+Ultimately emotional machines will be much more relatable to people and perhaps to a degree that’s not comfortable, a flip of the uncanny valley if you will, and because it’s so human-like it causes an adverse reaction.
+On the other hand, they could be integrated into family or be guardians of the elderly that provide emotional support similarly to pets.

 Emotions are an enigma and no one has really set in stone what emotions are.
 There are certain chemical signatures such as oxytocin and noradrenaline, endorphin, dopamine, vasopressin and serotonin that are associated with emotions but there are fundamental issues with emotions that haven’t been answered.
 For one an emotion doesn’t come about until after a stimuli is processed and interpreted, yet with animals those very same chemical signatures exist as well, so it would seem that since humanity evolved from ape like animals that process exist apes as well as other mammals.
 Emotions are a matter of interpretation and other animals probably do not interpret such neural signally the way a human does.
 But this gets much more complicated since cultural influence and personal experience can affect the interpretation of the neural signaling as well.
 So emotional experiences are not the same from person to person, there are differences, yet we all believe or argue that emotional interpretation are universal to all humanity.
 To understand emotions we need to monitor neural activity on a connection by connection basis.